albertrodriguezsala/Paper-Incomplete-Markets-Agriculture/README.md

 # Paper-Incomplete-Markets-Agriculture

-Replication package for the paper "The Impact of Incomplete Financial Markets on Crop-Choice, Agricultural Productivity, and Welfare".
+Replication package for the paper "Incomplete Markets, Crop Portfolios, and Agricultural Productivity".